crxig-rxberts/shared-infra/README.md

 ## Payment Service

-The Payment Service is responsible for processing payment transactions for end consumer by communicating with a payment provider BISA.
+The Payment Service is responsible for processing payment transactions for end consumers by communicating with a payment provider BISA.
 It accepts payment requests and interacts with BISA to authenticate, authorise and settle transactions.
 A record of all transactions is kept, with sensisitive data obsfucated.

 ## BISA Service